-As a soloist, collaborative pianist, teacher, and scholar, Andrew Romanick conveys artistry through all of his endeavors.
-Romanick has performed and studied across the United States and internationally.
-A Washington native, Romanick earned his Bachelor of Music in Piano Performance and Pedagogy at Washington State University with Drs.
-Jeffrey and Karen Savage.
+A Washington native, Romanick earned his Bachelor of Music in Piano Performance and Pedagogy at Washington State University, studying with Dr. Jeffrey Savage and Dr. Karen Savage.
 After completing his Master’s degree in piano performance at Northwestern University, studying with Alan Chow, Romanick returned to the Seattle area to earn his Doctorate of Musical Arts from University of Washington, where he studied with Dr. Robin McCabe.
 His thesis, Dictators and their Puppets: Musicians who advocated for musical integrity in twentieth-century regimes, explored the difficult relationships between composers and dictators in Germany, Russia, and China.

 Like Andrew on Facebook.